canonical/matter-pi-gpio-commander/README.md

 snap set matter-pi-gpio-commander args="--wifi --passcode 1234"
 ```

-To see the list of all flags, run the `lighting-help` app:
+To see the list of all flags, run the `help` app:
 ```
-$ matter-pi-gpio-commander.lighting-help
+$ matter-pi-gpio-commander.help
 Usage: /snap/matter-pi-gpio-commander/x3/bin/lighting-app [opti

 GENERAL OPTIONS